 When we’re in the thick of romance with someone we love, trust, and adore, it can be difficult to see the relationship from the outside.
-You’re so entangled in each other’s lives that things that may be toxic sometimes go unnoticed and the things that are sometimes great go unappreciated.
+You’re so entangled in each other’s lives that things that may be toxic sometimes go unnoticed and the things that are great sometimes go unappreciated.

-It’s important to look at your relationship, both individually and as a couple, and regularly assess your levels of happiness and contentment.
-Healthy relationships take work.
-And you'd better be ready to put in the effort.
+It’s important to look at your relationship both individually and as a couple and regularly assess your levels of happiness and contentment.
+Healthy relationships take work, and you'd better be ready to put in the effort!

 Here are a few underrated signs you’re actually in a very healthy relationship—and how to stay that way!

 There is a difference between healthy, mutual love in a relationship and total codependence.
 But it’s not always so easy to tell.
 When you become a “we” instead of an “I,” where does one draw the line?

 The relationship is healthy when you continue to maintain a separate and distinct sense of individuality.
 In stable relationships, “you aren't dependent on your partner for your happiness,” Dr. Kristie Overstreet, a clinical sexologist and psychotherapist, tells Brides.